 "I'm glad you've settled, Gevuldree."
 He knew better than to say, glad you're happy.
 The willowy, blonde-haired, grey-skinned woman was an embodiment of patient, background courage in the face of tragedy, and he wondered which might hurt her more: for him to remark, or fail to remark, upon the reason.

 She may have read his thought; she said, "Oh, when I say I love this place, that only means it makes life bearable; it's not and never will be good enough."

-This, he reckoned, gave him permission to say: "If your husband could be rescued, it would necessarily be for a short time only."
+He nodded understandingly, and judged that he had been given the latitude to say, "Even if your husband could be rescued, it would necessarily be for a short time only."

 "So you are definitely telling me," said Nyav pensively, "that if it were possible to awaken him and get him out - "